Do you suffer from acid reflux?

 While doing our research, we found that for nighttime acid reflux, it’s hard to beat the MedCline Acid Reflux Bed Wedge and Body Pillow System.

-This “system” includes a wedge – which is designed with the proper angle – and a body pillow.
+This “system” includes a wedge – which promotes the proper angle – and a body pillow.

-It does take an adjustment period, but once you are accustomed to the system, it might be hard to go back to a traditional pillow.
+There is an adjustment period, but once you acclimate, it might be hard to go back to a traditional pillow.

 The body pillow hugs the contours of your entire body, and you do get acclimated to the wedge within a few nights.